econchick/cli-basics/shell.md

 If we want to learn more about what the `echo` program does, like perhaps whether it takes any additional arguments, we can use... another program!

-The `man` program, which stands for *manual* is an interactive help program which can tell us about other programs and their usage notes.
+The `man` program, which is short for *manual*, is an interactive help program which can tell us about other programs and their usage notes.

 It takes an argument -- the name of a program you wish to learn about.